rustielin/rustielin.github.io/_posts/2017-6-30-hacks_and_design.md

 solution, and either reject or accept it.
 Then they keep mining.

 Bitcoin's Proof-of-Work scheme catches a lot of malicious behavior, and ensures that the network will continue to be healthy as long as 51% of all nodes are honest.
-There's a law that states that the longest blockchain must be the legitimate blockchain, and that people mine on the longest one because there's no economic incentive to mine on a shorter one and get no mining reward.
+There's an assumption that the longest blockchain must be the legitimate blockchain, and people mine on the longest one because there's no economic incentive to mine on a shorter one and get no mining reward.
-An interesting effect of this is that forks to the Bitcoin blockchain really only pose a threat when it's 6 or so blocks deep (showing that there's enough following.)

-In addition to being very precise in its cryptography/code and catching possible malicious behavior, Bitcoin also has built into its protocol support for BIPs (Bitcoin Improvement Proposals) which allow it the flexibility to survive.
+In addition to being very precise in its cryptography and code, and catching Byzantine behavior, Bitcoin also has built into its protocol support for BIPs (Bitcoin Improvement Proposals) which allow it the flexibility to survive.
 Bitcion realizes that it's not a perfect system, and allows itself to adapt to maintain the health of its network.
 This I feel is an important feature of protocols and also in design in general.